amoffat/HeimdaLLM/docs/source/blog/posts/safe-sql-execution.rst

 Constraint validation uses a real grammar to parse SQL queries into an AST.
-Static analysis can then be performed on this parse tree to determine which tables and columns are being used, how they're being used, if required WHERE conditions are present, and a range of other features.
+Static analysis can then be performed on this parse tree to determine which tables and columns are being used, how they're being used, if required conditions are present, and a range of other features.

-Additionally, as is the case with HeimdaLLM, these frameworks may automatically add nodes or replace nodes on the AST to help ensure the SQL query conforms to constraint validation.
+Additionally, these frameworks may automatically add nodes or replace nodes on the AST to help ensure the SQL query conforms to constraint validation.
 In other words, the query may be automatically edited to be compliant.
 Examples of this are to ensure a correct ``LIMIT`` on the query, or remove a forbidden column from the ``SELECT``.

-These systems are denylists by design.
-You mark which tables, columns, functions, and joins that are explicitly not allowed and everything else is fair game.
+These frameworks can be treated as denylists or allowlists.
+You can list which tables, columns, joins, and functions are allowed, or which are denied.
 This allows for a higher degree of flexibility in the valid queries that an LLM may generate.

 The risks of these frameworks are in the grammar and parsing.
 SQL is a complex spec and each database type has its own quirks.
 Accounting for every way that a query can be